Stacks in Einstein Gravity and a Stacky Equivalence of 3D Quantum Gravity with Gauge Theory: Proofs of the main results

-Therefore, we obtain which implies the desired "morphismwise" commutativity.
-Therefore, $ \Phi $ defines a natural transformation between $\mathcal{E}$ and $\mathcal{M}$ along with the collection of natural maps defined by means of Cartan geometric formulation of Einstein gravity together with the following commutative diagram for each morphism $f:U\rightarrow V$ in $\mathcal{C}$, i.e. $f:U \hookrightarrow V$ with $U\subset V$.
-The inverse construction, on the other hand, essentially follows from Mess' result (cf. Theorem \ref{messresult}) that for each object $ U $ in $\mathcal{C}$, the map $\Phi_U$ is indeed invertible and the inverse map is defined as follows: Once we choose a hyperbolic structure on a closed orientable surface $\Sigma$ of genus $g>1$ and view it as a Riemannian surface, then a flat connection $A$ defines the holonomy representation of such a hyperbolic structure, and hence a Fuchsian representation (cf. section \ref{Fucshian} and corollary \ref{holonomy of a hyperbolic structure}).
-Thus, by Theorem \ref{messresult}, there exist a suitable flat pseudo-Riemannian manifold $M$ whose flat structure given by a flat pseudo-Riemannian metric denoted by $g_A$ such that $M=\Sigma \times (0,\infty)$ whose surface group representation agrees with the former one.
-Therefore, we have a well-defined assignment on objects such that due to the fact that surface group representation agrees with the former one (cf. Theorem \ref{messresult}), the flat connection $A^{g_A}$ associated to $g_A$ is exactly the connection we started with, i.e.
+The inverse construction, on the other hand, essentially uses Mess' result \cite{Mess}: For each object $ U $ in $\mathcal{C}$, the map $\Phi_U$ is indeed invertible and the inverse map is defined as follows:

+Let us first explain the role of \cite{Mess}.
+Once we choose a hyperbolic structure on a closed orientable surface $\Sigma$ of genus $g>1$ and view it as a Riemannian surface, then a flat connection $A$ defines the holonomy representation $H$ of this hyperbolic structure, and hence a Fuchsian representation \cite{Bradlow}.
+Thus, by Mess' theorem in \cite{Mess}, there exists a suitable flat pseudo-Riemannian manifold $M=\Sigma \times (0,\infty)$ whose flat structure given by a flat pseudo-Riemannian metric, say $g_A$.
+Moreover, its surface group representation agrees with $H$.
+Therefore, we have a well-defined assignment on objects such that the corresponding flat connection $A^{g_A}$ associated with $g_A$ is exactly the connection we started with.
+This is because the surface group representations agree.
+That is, we have

-Then, by using the similar analysis as above, it is rather straightforward to check that we have a well-defined assignment $ \Phi^{-1}_U $ on both objects and morphisms together with appropriate commutative diagram analogous to the one in \ref{desired commutative diagram}, and hence $ \Phi_U^{-1}$ is functor of groupoids as well.
-Thus, by construction, $ \Phi^{-1} $ is indeed a natural transformation that serves as an inverse of the natural transformation $\Phi$ between two stacks.
-Therefore, one has \textit{an invertible natural transformation} $\Phi$ This completes the proof of Theorem \ref{equivalence theorem}.
+Likewise, one obtains $ \Phi_U^{-1} \circ \Phi_U |_{\mathcal{E}(U)} = id_{\mathcal{E}(U)}.$ Then, by using a similar analysis as above, it is rather straightforward to check that we have a well-defined assignment $ \Phi^{-1}_U $ on both objects and morphisms, together with an appropriate commutative diagram analogous to the one in Diagram \ref{desired commutative diagram}.
+Therefore, $ \Phi_U^{-1}$ is a functor of groupoids as well.